-If you want to limit your family’s exposure to harsh chemicals, then you’ll probably want to use one of these natural stain removers:
+If you want to limit your family’s exposure to harsh chemicals, you’ll probably want to use one of these natural stain removers:

 - Buncha Farmers Stain Stick: This all-natural, environmentally-friendly stain remover is made with saponified coconut oil and borax.
-The stick can be rubbed directly on the stain or you can make a spray by grating the stick into some water.
+You can rub the stick directly on the stain or make a spray by grating the stick into hot water.

-- Lemon juice: One-hundred percent real lemon juice is a great option for white clothing, as it has a natural bleaching action due to its acetic acid.
+- Lemon juice: 100% real lemon juice is a great option for white clothing, as it has a natural bleaching action due to its acetic acid.